Return to top

 🫙 Storage Directions

-• Make Ahead: You can either make the entire pasta dish for meal prep, or you can just chop the veggies ahead of time and make the pasta fresh.
-I would not chop them more than a day or two in advance, and store them in the fridge in an airtight container with a paper towel inside to absorb moisture.
-Proceed with the recipe when ready.
+Make Ahead: For meal prep, I either make the full dish ahead of time or just chop the veggies in advance.
+I don’t cut them more than a day or two ahead, and I store them in an airtight container with a paper towel inside to absorb moisture.

 ❓Recipe FAQs